JurgenVanGorp/Step2-Upgrading-Python-on-a-Raspberry-Pi/README.md

 ## ASSUMPTIONS

 * You have some experience with Raspberry Pi (further also abbreviated to RPi because I'm lazy).
-Upgrading Python requires you to compile the latest version, and you may need some debugging skills to e.g. find missing libraries that you still need to install.
+Upgrading Python requires you to compile the latest version, and you may need some debugging skills to e.g. find and install missing libraries.
 * Beware: this installation instruction was updated on 30-Oct-2021.
 Times change, and this information may be outdated when you read it.
-* This instruction was created using a Raspberry Pi 3 B+
+* This instruction was created using a Raspberry Pi 3 B+.
+It is expected it will work on RPi models 2 to 4.

 ## Introduction